Cost-aware Generalized $\alpha$-investing for Multiple Hypothesis Testing: REAL DATA EXPERIMENTS

 \section{REAL DATA EXPERIMENTS}

-Biological experimentation involves non-trivial sample costs, and the proportion of false null hypotheses is typically small, while the number of overall tests is quite large.
-Our methods were compared to the \gls{ero} method on two gene expression data sets.
-The subsequent results demonstrate that our cost-aware method performs more tests and rejections in such settings, while spending less samples than a method which does not have the capability to simultaneously optimize sample size.
+Biological experiments are typically such that the sample costs are non-trivial, the proportion of false null hypotheses is small, and the number of overall tests is large.
+Our methods were compared to the ERO method on two gene expression data sets.
+The results show that the cost-aware method performs more tests and rejections, while spending fewer samples than a method which does not have the capability to adapt the sample size.
+As there is no ground-truth for these data sets, we are unable to compare the number of true rejections.